foukette/Portfolio/content/english/blog/simple-blog-post-2.md

 description : "Build an AI that plays dots and boxes"
 ---

-In this Master I project, we have to program an AI playing the game Dots and Boxes.
+This project is part of my Master I in Big Data.
+We have to program an AI playing the game Dots and Boxes.
 Our AI will be evaluated in a tournament where all the AI of the class are attending.

 This project is part of the course of artificial intelligence in which we studied linear regression, decision trees, the K-NN algorithm and neural networks.